ajgassner/jira-pretty-board/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use `npm run-script build` for a production build.
+Use `npm run build` for a production build.

 ### Further help